 What treatments are available?

-Treatment isn't always necessary for mild, short-term coughs because it's likely to be a viral infection that will get better on its own within a few weeks.
+Treatment isn't always necessary for short-term coughs because it's likely to be a viral infection that will get better on its own within a few weeks.
 You can look after yourself at home by resting, drinking plenty of fluids, and taking painkillers such as paracetamol or ibuprofen.

 Cough medicines and remedies